Skip to content

 sensor(path), collate_fn=collate_fn, past=past,

-future=future, parallel=parallel)
+future=future, crop=crop, parallel=parallel)

 return create_wrapped_sensor